Figure skating-Chen edges Uno for lead in Grand Prix final

 NAGOYA, Japan, Dec 7 (Reuters) - Nathan Chen of the United States edged Japan’s Shoma Uno in the men’s short programme to take the lead at the Grand Prix final on Thursday, setting up a showdown between the two jumping powerhouses two months before the Pyeongchang Winter Olympics.

-On the first day of the competition, often seen as a key step on the road to the Olympics, Chen took 103.32 points for his dynamic, clean routine, while Uno, performing in his hometown of Nagoya in central Japan, had an unusual fall on a triple axel and ended up with 101.51 points.
+On the first day of the competition, often seen as a key step on the road to the Olympics, Chen took 103.32 points for his dynamic, clean routine, while Uno had an unusual fall on a triple axel and ended up with 101.51 points.

-Chen pulled off a quad lutz and triple toeloop at the start of his program to “Nemesis,” by Benjamin Clementine, then a quad flip and triple axel, after which he appeared to pump his fists briefly.

-“I‘m very happy tonight,” Chen told reporters.
-“I made a couple of mistakes in the landing of the quads, but my triple axel was better than at Skate America so I‘m happy with that.”

 Russia’s Mikhail Kolyada was third with 99.22 points two days after the International Olympic Committee (IOC) banned his country from next year’s Games in South Korea for “unprecedented systematic manipulation” of the anti-doping system.